 Your compliance officer ticks the box and moves on.

 The technology exists today.
-Retell's platform supports it natively.
+Our platform supports it natively.
 We've deployed it across law firms, healthcare providers, and financial services in New Zealand and Australia.

 The only question is whether your current platform can say the same.